MPerk78/collegium/Benchmark.md

                             too large after three, you could randomly select from that list to get a reasonable set based on profile analytics.
+If you have too few, go up a level."), h3(HTML("Please allow a moment for the application to load.
+                                 There are extensive computations taking place behind the scenes!")),
-If you have too few, go up a level."), h4(HTML("<b>Note:</b> The variables used in the analyses have been standardized (Z).
+                         h4(HTML("<b>Note:</b> The variables used in the analyses have been standardized (Z).
 The data download will include both the unstandardized and standardized data,